- Identifying a Research Problem

 - Discussion on Ph.D. thesis proposals in computing science by H. C. Lauer

 Once you identify an area of interest and 1 or 2 potential research problems, it is important to read openly and widely about the area, problems, and existing solutions.
-This phase is called literature survey.
-Literature survey will help you understand the state of the art, gravity of the problems, various parameters involved, and possible solution approaches.
+This phase is called the literature survey.
+A literature survey will help you understand the state of the art, the gravity of the problems, various parameters involved, and possible solution approaches.
 It can also save you from the embarrassment of repeating existing work without knowing they exist.
-For example, you don’t want one of the audience in your thesis defence or conference presentation to tell you that a similar research was already completed several years ago!
+For example, you don’t want one of the audiences in your thesis defense or conference presentation to tell you that similar research was already completed several years ago!

-Initially read widely from any potential sources, including conference/journal papers, white papers, Wikis, blogs, etc. Keep track of the literature that you read including title, authors, where it appeared, and URLs.
+Initially read widely from any potential sources, including conference/journal papers, white papers, industry articles, Wikis, blogs, etc. Keep track of the literature that you read including title, authors, where it appeared, and URL.
 You may highlight and write notes on research papers (on soft or hard copies), annotate PDfs (web pages may be saved as PDFs and then annotated), and/or write a synopsis in a separate journal or an online document.
+Post-it is not a good idea as they may not survive your long research endeavor.

 As you develop the necessary background, narrow down your literature search to specific topics and problems you want to work on.
 Look for patterns/themes emerging from the literature you come across.
 Pick those patterns/themes to focus your research problem.
 As you understand more and more literature, your research problem can be refined.
 In certain cases, you may even completely change the research problem.

-During this phase, an Undergraduate project needs to cover at least 8+ key literature sources.
-An MSc or MBA student needs to cover 15+ key papers.
-A PhD student may need to cover 25+ key publications.
+During this phase, an undergraduate project needs to cover at least 8+ key literature sources.
+An MSc student needs to cover 15+ key papers.
+A PhD student may need to cover 30+ key publications.
+Following are some resources on conducting a literature survey:

 - Literature Review